-‘Department’ means any University faculty, department, school, institute, centre, group, service, administrative office but not the Students Union or Union societies.
+‘Department’ refers to any University faculty, department, school, institute, centre, group, service, or administrative office.
+It does not include the Students’ Union or Union societies.

-All websites must comply with all points outlined in this section.
+Websites must comply with all points outlined in this section and:

 - be properly authorised and registered